rmrfslashbin/mastoban/README.md

 Choose a suspension level that is appropriate for your use case make note for later use when setting up the [AWS SSM parameters](#deployment_ssm).

+### Permitted Countries
+<a id="deployment_permitted_countries"></a>
+When an new account is presented, the IP address of the account is checked against the GeoIP database.
+If the country of the IP address is not in the list of permitted countries, the account is suspended.
+Add a list of permitted countries to the `geoCountryPermitList` [AWS SSM parameters](#deployment_ssm).
+The list must be a comma separated list of ISO 3166-1 alpha-2 country codes.
+See https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes for details.

 ### SSM Params
 <a id="deployment_ssm"></a>
 Mastoban uses AWS SSM Parameter Store to store sensitive information and configuration options.
 Replace `example` with a friendly name of the Mastodon instance.
 Set the corresponding values to suit your specific Mastodon environment.
 The following parameters are required: